-To date, PIPAN includes HARPs in 13 locations across the Pacific Islands region, including several that were deployed as early as 2006.
-We have HARPs off the Kona coast of Hawaii Island (a 12-year record!), at Pearl and Hermes Atoll in the Northwestern Hawaiian Islands, at Wake Atoll, and off Saipan, Tinian, and Pagan in the Mariana Islands (see map).
+To date, PIPAN includes recorders in 13 locations across the Pacific Islands region, including several that were deployed as early as 2006.
+We have them off the Kona coast of Hawaii Island (a 12-year record!), at Pearl and Hermes Atoll in the Northwestern Hawaiian Islands, at Wake Atoll, and off Saipan, Tinian, and Pagan in the Mariana Islands (see map).
 These long-term data sets allow us to assess the occurrence, seasonality, and long-term changes in distribution of species, as well as any changes in vocal behavior or distribution in response to increasing human sound sources or changing environmental conditions.

 Towed Hydrophone Arrays